A new economic model is taking shape

 The Individual Crawler Pecking Order

 The individual crawler ranking reveals the precise hierarchy of extraction.
-These are the ten most active crawlers on the web, ranked by share of all crawler traffic:
+These are the ten most active crawlers among Cloudflare's verified bot catalog, ranked by share of traffic from tracked verified bots:

-GPTBot and ClaudeBot together account for 31.4% of all web crawler traffic — nearly a third of the entire crawler ecosystem — yet the referral products attached to them remain nascent.
+GPTBot and ClaudeBot together account for 31.4% of tracked verified bot traffic — nearly a third of the crawler ecosystem in Cloudflare's verified catalog — yet the referral products attached to them remain nascent.
 They consume at the scale of Google; they return traffic at a fraction of it.

 The Industry Heatmap: What AI Is Actually Consuming